Enhanced Sensitivity to Blackbody Radiation in Spintronic Poisson Bolometers: Results

-When no thermal radiation is incident, natural heat in the device causes discrete transitions between these two magnetization directions, which we refer to as dark counts.
-When thermal radiation is incident, the plasmonic absorption layer couples the heat to the sensing layer, which thermalizes through the MTJ.
-This increases the probability of transition in the MTJs sensing layer, leading to an increased count rate, as shown by \textbf{Figure 1} (d).
-The relaxation time, i.e., interarrival time of the transitions, is governed by the Néel-Arrhenius law:
+To estimate the incident power from the measured device response, we establish a mathematical relationship between the incident power on the device and its mean count rate.
+When no thermal radiation is incident, the device's natural heat causes discrete transitions between the two magnetization directions, which we refer to as dark counts.
+When thermal radiation is incident, the plasmonic absorption layer couples the heat to the sensing layer, which increases the temperature of the sensing layer.
+This increases the probability of the transitions in the MTJ's sensing layer, leading to an increased count rate, as shown by \textbf{Figure 1} (d).
+The mean of the interarrival times of these stochastic transitions \(\tau_{M_1,(M_2)}\) are governed by the Néel-Arrhenius law \cite{coffey2012thermal}: